SeanVisser1998/wireguard-dns-over-tls/README.md

 ```

 ### Project improvements:
-Looking back on the project, there are a couple of improvements that can be made to enhance the effectiveness of this project.
+Looking back on the project, there are a couple of improvements that can be made to enhance this project.
 I intend to implement the following enhancements in the near future:

 - ZeroConfig setup using cloud-init
 - Supporting of IPv6
 - Expanding DNS list to include more DNS providers

+Other improvements include the use of DNSCrypt to enhance DNS privacy even further